Pardus (video game): Factions

 Each faction controls clusters and a smaller Pardus contingent cluster.
-There are also many neutral (officially) clusters throughout the universe, many of which serve as buffer areas between faction clusters.
-However, a starbase build by a player belonging to a faction exerts a certain amount of influence both economically and militarily.
+There are also many neutral (officially) clusters throughout the universe, many of which serve as buffer areas between faction clusters, but a starbase build by a player belonging to a faction exerts a certain amount of influence both economically and militarily.

 Players interactions are key to factions and is promoted by the game.
 Often on developed servers, cooperation within factions are highly organized.
 Decisions are often made by players of the biggest and/or most influential faction-affiliated alliances.
 The level of cooperation is such that on certain servers, the borders of some faction-controlled territory are sealed by military outposts (controlled by players) that prevent foes or unwanted guests from passing.
 This requires coordination of dozens of players, as the number of buildings each player can build is severely limited.

 Syndicates

 There are two Syndicates which generally represent opposed ends of the lawful/lawless spectrum.
-To join either syndicate, you must meet the reputation requirements of the syndicate.
+To join either syndicate, the players must meet the reputation requirements of the syndicate.
 Syndicates are generally smaller than factions and do not claim territories.
 Each syndicate provides to its members access to unique ships and equipment, as well as daily reputation bonuses (positive or negative).